telerik/blazor-docs/components/datepicker/events.md

 ## ValueChanged

-The `ValueChanged` event fires upon every change (for example, keystroke) in the input.
+The `ValueChanged` event fires immediately upon every change in the input (for example, keystroke, after date selection in the Calendar popup).

 >caption Handle ValueChanged and provide initial value